Dashtgharan

-Dashtgharan (دشتغران) (Note: Also romanized as Dasht-e Gharrān and Dashtgharān; also known as Dashgharrān, Dasht-e Qarān, and Dasht-e Qarān) is a village in, and the capital of, Golshan Rural District of the Central District of Tabas County, South Khorasan province, Iran.
+Dashtgharan (دشتغران) (Note: Also romanized as Dasht-e Gharrān and Dashtgharān; also known as Dashgharrān, Dasht-e Qarān, and Dasht-e Qarān) is a village in, and the capital of, Golshan Rural District in the Central District of Tabas County, South Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,835 in 428 households, when it was in Yazd province.
 The following census in 2011 counted 2,070 people in 577 households.
 The 2016 census measured the population of the village as 2,290 people in 681 households, by which time the county had been separated from the province to join South Khorasan province.
-It was the most populous village in its rural district.
+Dashtgharan was the most populous village in its rural district.